 Dressing For Success

-While rigorous studies would have honed up your medical skills and aptitude, you still need to be as comfortable as possible on the exam day.
+While rigorous studies would have honed your medical skills and aptitude, you must still be as comfortable as possible on the exam day.
 Plan to sit for the lengthy test by dressing appropriately.
-This might seem irrelevant, but being at ease could positively impact your potential performance during any exam, MCAT included.
+This might seem irrelevant, but being at ease could positively impact your potential performance during any MCAT exam.

 The definition of a comfortable dress varies from individual to individual.
 The general idea, though, remains the same—you should be able to feel relaxed.
 Specifically, avoid fabric that might create an itching or scratching sensation or attire that makes you feel constrained or suffocated.

 You don’t have to be dressed in pricey or even formal clothes.
-You can very well do with hoodies, sweatpants or jeans.
-Make sure you bring a sweater or a jacket in case the testing centre is cold.
+You can very well do it with hoodies, sweatpants or jeans.
+Ensure you bring a sweater or jacket if the testing centre is cold.

 Know Your Testing Location